 Food van.
 Partner with the Issaquah Food Bank, Hopelink, or other agencies to develop a mobile food bank that provides regular and emergency food deliveries to Sammamish.
 Schools in Sammamish already distribute dozens of backpacks full of food to hungry kids to take home over the weekend so they have something to eat.
 Additional coordination could help families struggling with food insecurity get the help they need.

-- Contact local agencies that provide emergency food service to begin planning for a mobile food bank. - Work through the grant program or another fund to support the mobile food bank.
+Contact local agencies that provide emergency food service to begin planning for a mobile food bank.